 Name of Employee:

-hereby acknowledge that I have received the City of Burbank Alcohol and Drug Abuse Policy for Employees with Commercial Driver's Licenses, and I fully understand that I will be expected to comply with its provisions.
+, eived the City of Burbank Alcohol and Drug Abus al Driver's Licenses, and I fully understand that I w ons.

 Dated:

 Employee Signature

 Employee Name Print/Type

 Witness Signature

-Department and Division

 TESTING PROCEDURES

 If a supervisor has reasonable cause to believe that either an employee has consumed drugs and/or alcohol on City premises or reported to work under the influence of drugs and/or alcohol, the supervisor must request a urine/breath test even though the employee is not believed to be impaired.
 The drug/alcohol test is not intended to prove impairment, but to confirm the presence of the drug and/or alcohol.
 Whether or not impairment is suspected, if the supervisor has reason to consider requiring a drug/alcohol test, use the following procedure to validate the reasons for considering a drug/alcohol test: